microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Last but not the least, all the investments of the Windows team for developers are focused on the Universal Windows Platform.
 All the latest features added in Windows 10, like Timeline, Project Rome, Windows Hello, etc. are exposed by the Universal Windows Platform, so that developers can integrate them in their applications.

-#### MSIX packaging
-With the introduction of Windows Store apps first and Universal Windows Platform apps later, Microsoft has also introduced a new packaging model called [MSIX](http://aka.ms/msix) (formerly known as AppX), which is very different from the existing deployment models (like MSI).
-It's completely controlled by the operating system; it can be used to deploy applications not only using traditional approaches, like the web, SSCM, Intune, but it opens up now opportunities like the Microsoft Store / Store for Business / Store for Education; it helps developers to focus on building great application, leaving all the installation, update and uninstallation tasks to the operating system; it helps IT Pros to be more agile and to modernize the deployment of enterprise applications.

-With the release of Windows 10 Anniversary Update, this new format has been expanded to support not only modern applications, but also the existing ones built with traditional Win32 technologies, like WPF, Windows Forms, Java, Electron, etc. [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) is the name of the technology that has enabled this feature, allowing developers to release their Win32 applications also on the Microsoft Store.
-Another key feature of Desktop Bridge is that it enables Win32 applications to have an identity, which opens up the opportunity to consume a broader set of APIs from the Universal Windows Platform.

-When a Win32 application runs packaged as MSIX, it's executed inside a lightweight container which helps to improve the security and the reliability of the application.
-The container enables three features:

-- A **Virtual File System**.
-Each package can contain a folder, called **VFS**, which maps all the main system folders, like *C:\Windows*, *C:\Program Files*, etc. When the application looks for a file in one of these folders, Windows will look first inside the Virtual File System and, only if it can't find it, will redirect the call to the real file system.
-Thanks to this feature you can create self-deployable packages, which don't need the user to manually install 3rd party dependencies like frameworks, libraries, etc. Additionally, you can solve the problem known as **DLL hell**, which can happen when you have on a system multiple applications which depend by different versions of the same system framework or library.
-Since you can bundle the most appropriate version of the framework in each package, it won't interfere with any other application or framework already installed on the machine.
-- A **virtualized registry**.
-All the writing operation to the HKEY_CURRENT_USER hive of the registry are stored in a binary file which is unique for each application.
-This way the application doesn't have the opportunity to interfere with the real registry.
-And when the user uninstalls the application, the binary file is simply deleted, making sure that no orphan registry keys are left in the system.
-- A **virtualized file system**.
-As a best practice in Windows development, all the data generated by an application which is tightly coupled to it (a database, log files, temporary files, etc.) should be saved in the AppData folder, which lives under the user's space.
-In a packaged application, all the reading and writing operations against the AppData folder are automatically redirected to the local folder, which is unique for an application.
-This approach helps to keep the system efficient and reliable since, when the user uninstalls the application, the local folder is simply deleted, making sure there are no orphan files left in the system.

-MSIX packaging plays an important role with XAML Island because, by combining these two technologies, you'll be able to leverage at the same time features and user controls of the Universal Windows Platform without rewriting your application from scratch.

 #### XAML Islands architecture
-The Windows 10 October 2018 Update with the SDK 17763 has enabled a first preview of XAML Islands for Desktop applications, followed by an official release included in Windows 10 19H1.
+The Windows 10 October 2018 Update with the SDK 17763 has enabled a first preview of XAML Islands for Desktop applications, followed by an official release included in Windows 10 1903.
 This means that Windows 10 now supports hosting UWP controls inside the context of a Win32 Process.
 The 'magic' is powered by two new system APIs called <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager" target="_blank">WindowsXamlManager</a> and <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource" target="_blank">DesktopWindowXamlSource</a>.

 - The **WindowsXamlManager** handles the UWP XAML Framework.
 As such, the only exposed method is called **InitializeForCurrentThread()**, which takes care of initializing the UWP XAML Framework inside the current thread of a non-Win32 Desktop app, so that you can start adding UWP controls to it.
 - The **DesktopWindowXamlSource** is the actual instance of your Islands content.
 It has a **Content** property which you can instantiate and set with the control you want to render.